manueltr/path_visualizer/README.md

 	* A* search
 	* Dijkstra's

-*  A maze generation function that is based on Prism's algorithm
+*  A maze generation function that is based on Prim's algorithm
 * A clear board function
 * Option to change speed, and a toggle to add and remove walls
 * You can drag and move the start and end nodes, and after running the algorithm, you can also move them in order to immediately see how the algorithm's path would change with respect to the new node location.